mohith939/streamlit/README.md

 5. Click "Extract Structure" to process the website

-6. View the results and download the JSON output if desired
+6. View the JSON output and download it if desired

 ### Command-line Interface